Let’s take 5-minutes and form groups with other students in the class!

 Should we use Linear Regression or KNN or something else?
 (Model selection)

 Which value of \(k\) should we use?
-(Hyperparameter tuning)
+(Parameter tuning)

 Think of this like a college sports bracket: